gomorpheus/morpheus-apidoc/source/includes/_deployments.md

 }
 ```

-This is the same endpoint as list files, but uses the `filePath` parameter to find file(s) by name.
-Only files matching the specified name and in the current directory are returned, not the entire file tree.
+This is the same endpoint as [list deployment files](#list-deployment-files), but it uses the `filepath` parameter to find a specific file by name.
+Only files and directories matching the specified `filepath` or in specified directory are returned, not the entire file tree.

-To list files under a sub directory, use a trailing `/` in the `filePath` list files in a sub directory.
+To list files under a directory, use a trailing `/` in the `filepath` parameter.
+For example `/api/deployments/1/versions/1/files/config/environments/`.

 ### HTTP Request